sedrubal/dyndns-refresh/README.md

 dyndns-refresh
 ==============

-a small bash-script to refresh your dyn A entry.
-Works with many providers.
+a small bash-script to refresh a `dyn A` entry.
+Should work for many providers.

 features
 --------